-Self-taught composer and eclectic multi-instrumentalist, Katey plays dulcimer, autoharp, piano and percussion, but it is her voice that captivates listeners and has earned her a loyal following.
-Soft and vulnerable for a moment, and then suddenly unleashed, it is a powerfully dynamic instrument, drawing comparisons to the likes of Linda Ronstadt, Sia, and K.D.
-Lang.
+Katey plays dulcimer, autoharp, keys and percussion, but it is her voice that captivates listeners and has earned her a loyal following.
+Soft and vulnerable for a moment, and then suddenly unleashed, it is a powerfully dynamic instrument, drawing comparisons to the likes of Linda Ronstadt, Brandi Carlyle, and Sinead O’Connor.

-Katey Morley will release her eagerly anticipated sophomore EP “Hearts & Heads & Thoughts & Deeds” in Spring 2019.
-The first single “The Guy Who Breaks Things”, is a dark and twangy account of a well-intentioned mess who accidentally topples everything in his wake.
-It will be released to all digital platforms in June 2019.
+Katey will release the single “The Guy Who Breaks Things,” a dark and twangy account of a well-intentioned mess who accidentally topples everything in his wake, to all digital platforms on July 16, 2020.
+It will be followed by the full EP release in September, 2020.

-Katey began singing and playing at a very young age.
-As a teen, she studied for 3 years with acclaimed vocal teacher Elaine Overholt (Shawn Mendes, Francisco Yates, Lyric Dubee and many more).
+Katey began singing, playing and composing at a very young age.
+As a teen, she studied for 3 years with acclaimed vocal teacher Elaine Overholt (Shawn Mendes, Francisco Yates, Queen Latifah and many more).
 Soon after, she left Jazz studies at York University to front the band Gypsy Soul (Resort/Universal Records), toured North America with Minneapolis folk-rockers Bobby Llama, and returned home to record her first solo album, “Phor”.

-Over the last decade, she has been producing and recording original songs, while supporting herself as a world-touring club DJ and session singer.
+Over the last decade and a half, she has been producing and recording original songs, while supporting herself as a world-touring club DJ, session singer and designer.
 With Duncan Coutts (Our Lady Peace) and producer Scott Currie (Emily Haines), she recorded the award winning “Noah” (Great American Song Contest), capturing the attention of the legendary Garth Hudson of The Band, who travelled to Toronto to perform organ and accordion on four of Katey’s original songs.

 “Morley’s voice is soft and confessional but with a gritted-teeth steel that tells you not to underestimate her“- Listen With Monger